 - Heat oil and brown meatballs.

-- Make the gravy.
+- Make the Swedish meatball sauce.
 Don’t worry, it’s easy.
 I’ll walk you through it in just a minute.

 - Let everything cook together and get cozy for a few minutes.
 Meanwhile, cook your noodles.